fastnear/fast-near/README.md

 It is optimized for view call performance and ease of deploy and scaling.

+It currently doesn't sync with network on it's own, data needs to be fed into Redis either from [NEAR Lake](https://github.com/near/near-lake-indexer) or from https://github.com/vgrichina/near-state-indexer.

 # Why

 `nearcore` RPC performance isn't good enough for novel use cases like https://web4.near.page.